filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 #### Select field

-Filament includes the ability automatically loads options from a `BelongsTo` relationship:
+Filament includes the ability to automatically load options from a `BelongsTo` relationship:

 ```php
 use Filament\Forms\Components\Select;